Janst1000/Led-Panels/main/README.md

-# LED-Pamels
+# LED-Panels
-## Code to display animations on an LED Panel matrix
+Code to display animations on an LED Panel matrix

 ### Libraries
 - FastLED.h